-Details of the Trustees who served throughout the year, are included in the Reference and Administration Details on page 1 and 2.
+Details of the Trustees who served throughout the year, and to the date the accounts are approved are included in the Reference and Administration Details.

 Trustees' Liability

 Each Trustee of the charitable company undertakes to contribute to the assets of the Company in the event of it being wound up while the person is a Trustee, or within one year after the person ceases to be a Trustee, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they cease to be a Trustee.